Sonophoto/PythonNotes/virtualenvTricks.md

         [None]
         $> deactivate

-        ... and we are back at the system's version which can be whatever, we don't care ;-)
+        ... and we are back at the system's version which can be whatever, it no longer matters ;-)

 ***If you wish, you can configure your shell with aliases for all of this, now you have a CLI API for virtualenv***